coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 being about the size of a human hand.
 Upon utterance of the command word, a *marble elephant* grows to the size and specifications of a true elephant.
-The animal created from the statuette is fully obedient to the figurine's owner, serving as a beast of burden, a mount, or a combatant.
+The animal created from the statuette is fully obedient to the figurine’s owner, serving as a beast of burden, a mount, or a combatant.
 The statuette can be used four times per month for up to 24 hours at a time.